Let's Clear Things Up

 What Does Subscribing mean?

-An email with "This Week's Bread Options" will be sent out on Saturdays.
-Deadline for orders is 10 am on Tuesdays.
+A new menu with "This Week's Bread Options" will be sent out via email and posted on Facebook and my website on most Saturday mornings during the school year.
+The deadline for orders is 10 am on Tuesdays.

-Pick-up is Friday afternoons, 3:00- 5:30 pm at 1509 Elm Street, Hays, Kansas, but you can opt to have your order delivered to you instead by indicating your address on the subscription form.
+Pick-up is Friday afternoons, 3:00- 5:30 pm at 1509 Elm Street, Hays, Kansas.
+You can also have your order delivered by purchasing home delivery when you subscribe.
 Home delivery time is 5:30-6:15 pm.

 In addition, subscribers are given priority when ordering limited items or during very busy weeks (holidays).